TienThinh-fe/js-learning-chit/theory.md

 - indexOf

-  - Find the index of an element in an array
+  - Find the index of the first element in an array
   - Return -1 if not found

   ```javascript